 Readers’ attention is going to drop in the middle of a series of content.
 Their brain has jumped at the introduction of a new element, and complacency sets in after a while.
 Attention naturally picks back up once the end is in sight.
 Use the serial position effect when arranging content on your pages: Put the most important things at the beginning and end of your pages.
 That is where users’ eyes are going to linger longest and where you can make the biggest impact on their experience with your brand.
 Another way to make sure that you do not lose the viewer’s interest in the middle of the content piece that you are reading is to employ enterprise cms solutions that will help you organize your content in such a manner that the viewer will remain engaged with your page from start to finish.

 Human beings have a natural tendency to miscalculate losses and gains.
 The human brain tries to minimize pain and maximize pleasure, but as a species, human beings aren’t very good at immediate, accurate cost/benefit analyses.
 Typically, most people don’t assign the appropriate values to losses and gains – they tend to overestimate the value of a loss and underestimate the value of a gain.
 Therefore, losses are far more painful than they should be, and gains aren’t as positively impactful as they should be, a concept known as “loss aversion.”

 Understanding how loss aversion affects the human brain is crucial when developing content for your site.
 For instance, users are far more likely to pay attention to the cost of not using your brand over the cost of using it.
-With this concept in mind, craft your content in such a way that you highlight gains immediately and bundle costs together, so that you minimize the “negative” aspect of using your products or services.
+With this concept in mind, craft your content in such a way that you highlight gains immediately and bundle costs together so that you minimize the “negative” aspect of using your products or services.

 Although human beings are the most evolved animals on the planet, some animal instincts still influence us – herd mentality being one of these instincts.
 People tend to pay attention to what other people are doing, especially in large groups.
 This is important for web design in several ways, and you should consider using several design elements and features to capitalize on this part of human nature:

 Overall, using brain science in web design hinges on your ability to leverage human nature as a communications tool.
 One more concept that will be tremendously helpful to exploit is cognitive fluency, or the human brain’s tendency to prefer simplicity.
 Some characteristics of websites have become so commonplace that users naturally expect to see those things, such as sidebars and login sections.
 If you deviate too far from established norms and expectations, you run the risk of users dismissing you.
 Your content does not fit the subconscious framework of what is acceptable or valuable, and the user dismisses it – knowingly or not.
 You need to keep all these things in mind when choosing the web development languages you want to use on your site as well so that the user can get the experience of navigating the pages that they are used to.

 This does not mean you should simply mimic what everyone else is doing; you need to set your brand apart as something memorable.
 However, this does not mean completely doing away with all the established website design conventions.
 When you follow the basic guideline of customer expectations, you’re naturally encouraging cognitive fluency and building trust with the viewer.
 Keeping things simple, neat, and organized is a great way to draw attention and generate interest without seeming boring.
 However, the deciding factor in this will be the value and relevancy of your content.